JayChase/ngx-picture/README.md

 ## More

-For a demo and stroybook for the component clone this repo and run it locally.
+To clone this repo and run it locally.

 ```bash
 git clone https://github.com/JayChase/ngx-picture.git